R2Northstar/NorthstarWiki/docs/faq.md

 ### Q: Why is my game running so bad?

 A: This usually lies behind your computer's specs not being high enough in order to run the game, but can also be affected by EA App's overlay.
-You can disable this by going to and following the [disable ea overlay](installing-northstar/troubleshooting.md#ea-overlay) section.
+You can disable this by going to and following the [disable EA overlay section](installing-northstar/troubleshooting.md#ea-overlay).